Palikadude/Halcyon/readme.txt

 The first one will be after the 3rd chapter (first outlaw job).

 Credits:
-Palika - scripting, writing, balancing, etc. (all non-engine work) Audino - for making the engine, adding features that I needed for the game
+Palika - mod author. scripting, writing, balancing, etc. (all non-engine work) Audino - for making the engine, adding features that I needed for the game

 Playtesters: